jacklule/DataViz-Syllabus/WeeklySchedule/day8.md

 - Click Done.
 The maps is now accessible.
 - Go to Tools > Publish and get iframe html code to embed.
 - Create map.html page at github.com to embed the iframe code for the map.
+- ** Challenge**: The map is small on the html page.
+Go into the code on your html page and double the size.

 ## Practice: Out of Class
 ## Graded Assignment

 - Create your own spreadsheet and Google Fusion map with at least five locations.
+- Be sure to take out unnecessary bold titles on your cards
-- publish to an html page at github.com and send me the link
+- publish to an html page at github.com, with the size of the map doubled, and send me the link

 ## Resources